Chart Color Schemes

 Residential development activity is lower than average in Warilla according to AreaSearch's national comparison of local real estate markets

-Warilla has received around 34 dwelling approvals per year based on AreaSearch analysis of ABS building approval numbers.
-Approximately 171 homes were approved between financial years FY-21 and FY-25, with an additional 20 approved in FY-26.
-Despite a population decline during this period, the development activity has been adequate relative to population changes.
+Warilla experienced around 34 dwelling approvals per year based on AreaSearch analysis of ABS building approval numbers.
+Approximately 171 homes were approved between financial years FY21 to FY25, with an additional 20 approved in FY26.
+Despite population decline, development activity has been adequate relative to population change.

-The average construction cost value for new dwellings is $386,000.
-In FY-26, around $3.3 million worth of commercial approvals have been registered, indicating limited focus on commercial development.
-Compared to the Rest of NSW, Warilla shows approximately 61% of the construction activity per person and ranks among the 69th percentile nationally in terms of assessed areas.
-New developments consist of 26.0% standalone homes and 74.0% attached dwellings, marking a shift from existing housing patterns which are currently 71.0% houses.
-This shift may indicate diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+The average construction value for new dwellings is $386,000.
+This year, $3.3 million in commercial approvals have been registered, indicating limited commercial development focus compared to residential growth.
+Warilla shows approximately 61% of the construction activity per person compared to Rest of NSW and ranks at the 69th percentile nationally for assessed areas.
+New developments consist of 26.0% standalone homes and 74.0% attached dwellings, a significant shift from existing housing patterns (currently 71.0% houses).
+This trend suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.

-With around 193 people per dwelling approval, Warilla is characterized as a low density area.
-Population projections indicating stability or decline suggest reduced housing demand pressures in the future, potentially benefiting potential buyers.
+Warilla has around 193 people per dwelling approval, indicating low density characteristics.
+With population projections showing stability or decline, housing demand pressures are expected to remain relatively stable, benefiting potential buyers.

 Frequently Asked Questions - Development